 Jackson served more than 25 years as a dedicated professional soldier.
 After retirement, he built a successful multi-million dollar business, American Document Services, which manages records for professional businesses, provides document scanning, and performs document destruction.
 He was selected as New Mexico Small Business Person of the Year in 2015, ranking sixth in the nation.
 He is the 2017 chairman of the board for the Greater Las Cruces Chamber of Commerce; a board member for TRESCO, a nonprofit assisting the handicap.
 He is also a board member with Jardine, a nonprofit which assists homeless children; Big Brothers and Big Sisters; and Boys and Girls Club of America.
 Rick took an 18-month break from community service and his business to serve in Iraq, Green Zone, from March 2007 to August 2008, where he worked with the Department of State in support of our soldiers.

-CASAs, who were formally recognized in 1922, have become a vital part of the Army, promoting good relations between the Army and the public and advising the secretary about regional issues.
+CASAs are a vital part of the Army, promoting good relations between the Army and the public and advising the Secretary about regional issues.

 Each state, the District of Columbia and the five U.S. territories have one or more CASAs appointed to provide a vital link between the Army and the communities for which they serve.
 CASAs are usually business or civic leaders who possess a keen interest in the welfare of the Army and their communities.

 CASAs serve a two-year term without compensation.
-Terms may be extended to a total of 10 years of service, followed by a possible appointment as a CASA Senior for six additional years.
-The Secretary of the Army may recognize a civilian aide as a CASA Emeritus after 16 years of service.
+Terms may be extended to a total of 10 years.
+The secretary may recognize a civilian aide as a CASA Emeritus after 10 years of service with distinguished service.